 First things first: Don Jon never quite comes alive as a work of fiction.
 Joseph Gordon-Levitt’s first directorial effort promises style but uses it sloppily.
 Plus, it’s as often messily sloppy as it is fascinatingly sloppy.
 The themes it unveils are multitudinous and often at-odds with one another, and many are not fully reconciled.
 Put simply, I’m confident JGL had a damn good idea of his film in his head, and he set about using visual storytelling and honest-to-god mise-en-scene, but he forgot to check himself and make sure all his ingredients were setting in the oven.
 The film swerves back and forth with hectic zeal and energy between a stinging, bitter, and harshly clinical dissection of obsessive compulsion disorder and something much frothier indeed, not quite romantic comedy and not quite snarky attack on the whole of New Jersey as a state.
 It’s so busy with all these themes it never really has time to come up for air.
 The end result is something that is stylistically compelling if not for any specific purpose, fascinating in individual moments but much much less than the sum of its parts.
 Continue reading

-After Where the Wild Things Are, I’d been waiting to see what director/writer Spike Jonze would do next.
+After Where the Wild Things Are, I’d been waiting intently to see what writer-director Spike Jonze would do next.
 Create a fascinatingly mundane view of society and the individuals that populate it?
 Produce a gorgeous feast for the eyes that exists at odds with the dynamic, dreary visuality of most films today?
 Wring great, pointedly hollow performances of out some very talented actors, even one who doesn’t appear on camera?
 Create one of the finest, most honest romances of the new century, albeit between a human and an AI, without resorting to either cloying melodrama or judgmental pandering?
 Include not one but two very fiercely well manicured mustaches?
 Well he did it all and then some.
 Continue reading

 Edited Dec 2014 after I watched a second time and noticed how jaw-dropping the sound design is; sometimes the beauty of images, and the fact that film is a primarily visual medium, distract from the wondrous world of noise.